-For a self-contained outdoor fire with built-in cooking posts, the Swedish torch can’t be beat.
+For a self-contained outdoor fire with built-in cooking posts, the Swedish torch can’t be beaten.
 All you need is one log and a chainsaw.
-In this post we will show you how to make Swedish torch.
+In this post, we will show you how to make a Swedish torch.

 You can start your torch by lighting a small fire on top which will eventually burn down into the log.
 Kerosene or lighter fluid applied to the center of the log will also help get it going.